roytang/blog/content/notes/2018/12/1078639604691922944/index.md

   url: https://twitter.com/roytang/statuses/1078639604691922944/
 ---

-RT [@galensdeathstar](https://twitter.com/galensdeathstar/): nicolas cage was the perfect choice for spider-man noir. https://t.co/nzMRmgHIqK
+nicolas cage was the perfect choice for spider-man noir.